Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/data-mapping.md

 ![Mapping Auto-Complete](/_books/data-imports-guide/cloud-users/images/cloud-import-autocomplete.png)

-## Applying Transforms
+## Applying transforms

-When mapping user record fields from your source system (such as Entra ID) into Hornbill user fields, there may be situations where the data you receive is not in the exact format you want to store, display, or work with in Hornbill.
+When mapping user record fields from your source system (such as Entra ID or Google Workspace) into Hornbill user fields, there may be situations where the data you receive is not in the exact format you want to store, display, or work with in Hornbill.
 To ensure consistency, accuracy, and usability of your user records, you can apply transformations to the imported values during the mapping process.

 Transformations are useful in a variety of scenarios, for example: